hackdev17/smi2latex/Readme.md

 Just type the smile coeds you want in LaTeX </br>

 ## Output ##
-No output file is genarated,only LaTeX syntax is genarated
+No output file is genarated, Only LaTeX syntax is genarated